INTRODUCTION

 THIN-LAYER CHROMATOGRAPHY

 In thin-layer chromatography, the adsorbent is a relatively thin, uniform layer of dry, finely powdered material applied to a glass, plastic, or metal sheet or plate, glass plates being most commonly employed.
-The coated plate can be considered an “open chromatographic column” and the separations achieved may be based upon adsorption, partition, or a combination of both effects, depending on the particular type of stationary phase, its preparation, and its use with different solvents.
+The coated plate can be considered an open chromatographic column and the separations achieved may be based upon adsorption, partition, or a combination of both effects, depending on the particular type of stationary phase, its preparation, and its use with different solvents.
 Thin-layer chromatography on ion-exchange layers can be used for the fractionation of polar compounds.
 Presumptive identification can be effected by observation of spots or zones of identical RF value and about equal magnitude obtained, respectively, with an unknown and a reference sample chromatographed on the same plate.
 A visual comparison of the size or intensity of the spots or zones may serve for semiquantitative estimation.
 Quantitative measurements are possible by means of densitometry (absorbance or fluorescence measurements), or the spots may be carefully removed from the plate, followed by elution with a suitable solvent and spectrophotometric measurement.
 For two-dimensional thin-layer chromatography, the chromatographed plate is turned at a right angle and again chromatographed, usually in another chamber equilibrated with a different solvent system.

-Apparatus— Acceptable apparatus and materials for thin-layer chromatography consist of the following.
+Acceptable apparatus and materials for thin-layer chromatography consist of the following.

-A TLC or HPTLC plate.
-The chromatography is generally carried out using precoated plates or sheets (on glass, aluminum, or polyester support) of suitable size.
+sheets (on glass, aluminum, or polyester support) of suitable size.
 It may be necessary to clean the plates prior to separation.
 This can be done by migration of, or immersion in, an appropriate solvent.
 The plates may also be impregnated by procedures such as development, immersion, or spraying.
-At the time of use, the plates may be activated, if necessary, by heating in an oven at 120 for 20 minutes.
-The stationary phase of TLC plates has an average particle size of 10–15 µm, and that of HPTLC plates an average particle size of 5 µm.
-Commercial plates with a preadsorbant zone can be used if they are specified in a monograph.
-Sample applied to the preabsorbant region develops into sharp, narrow bands at the preabsorbant-sorbent interface.
-Alternatively, flat glass plates of convenient size, typically 20 cm × 20 cm can be coated as described under Preparation of Chromatographic Plates.
+At the time of use, the plates may be activated, if necessary, by heating in an oven at 120

 A suitable manual, semiautomatic, or automatic application device can be used to ensure proper positioning of the plate and proper transfer of the sample, with respect to volume and position, onto the plate.
 Alternatively, a template can be used to guide in manually placing the test spots at definite intervals, to mark distances as needed, and to aid in labeling the plates.
 For the proper application of the solutions, micropipets, microsyringes, or calibrated disposable capillaries are recommended.